 +How many attendees are you planning for and are there any special needs?

 +Will you have any guest speakers?
-What are their needs?
+What are their reqirements?

-+Finally, and arguably one of the most important is – What is your budget?
++Finally, and arguably one of the most important considerations – What is your budget?

 When you have all of the above questions answered, it’s now a good idea to find a committee

 whose strengths lie with the above questions.
 Learn to delegate effectively!
 Do you have

 someone who loves to work in Excel?
-Get them to draw up a Gant chart for the lead up to
+Get them to draw up a critical path chart for the lead up to

 Choose your keynote speakers well, as they will be a huge drive to how successful your event will be.

 Choose the venue wisely, and enlist the help of their event coordinators as they are there to help.

 Get social!
-Set up a Facebook page or webpage for your event and update it regularly.
+Set up a Facebook page, Twitter page Skype group or webpage for your event and update it regularly.
 Releasing teasers and an idea of what to expect will go a long way to ensuring the interest of your attendees.
-Make sure that you include all the details such as venue, times and of course a map, so that people can access it easily.
+Make sure that you include all the details such as venue, times and of course a map, so that people can find it easily.

-A PDF of the agenda closer to the event is also very handy, and helps ensure that attendees know where they need to be and when.
+A PDF of the agenda and important information issued closer to the event is also very handy, and helps ensure that attendees know where they need to be and when.

 Contact with a good promotional items company is important also to not overlook, lanyards

 Financial Conferences acknowledges the work that New South Wales removals company Sydney Removalists and event furniture hire company Party Hire North Sydney for their contribution to our recent client event.